 Whenever you’re cutting multiple sheets at a time, make sure they are always stapled together!

-Step 3: Print and Cut Out the Kindness Flower Center (If choosing this option)
+Step 3: Print and Cut Out the Kindness Flower Center or Thankful Flower Center (If choosing this option)

 If you are choosing to make the plain flower, skip this step.
 You will cut out the plain brown circle along with the petals and leaves as described in step two (above).

-For the kindness flower, I have another SECRET tip!
+For the kindness and thankful flowers, I have another SECRET tip!
 Did you know you can print on construction paper?
 What?!
 Yes, I was so excited when I first learned this.